 When new content is published and the user is connected to the Internet, that content should be made available in the app.
 A progressive web app can be installed on the device’s home screen, making it readily available.

-Because a progressive web app has a more intimate user experience and because all network requests can be intercepted through service workers, it is imperative that the app be hosted over HTTPS to prevent man-in-the-middle attacks.
+Because a progressive web app has a more intimate user experience and because all network requests can be intercepted through service workers, it is imperative that the app is hosted over HTTPS to prevent man-in-the-middle attacks.